Mohan-47/Locked-In-Job-Board-App/README.md

 - Register and log in
 - Search and filter jobs by title, company, location, and job type
 - Apply to jobs
-- View application status (e.g., In Review, Shortlisted, Rejected) (Not integrated with Frontend API built)
+- View application status (e.g., In Review, Shortlisted, Rejected)
-- Bookmark jobs
 - Manage profile

 ### 🧑‍💼 Recruiters